Paying for care in your own home

 How do you calculate my contribution?

-* The 'minimum income guarantee' is an allowance given in the assessment to cover the costs of everyday living.
-This allowance is taken from Government guidance and will depend on your age, disability and family circumstances.
+Your contribution is calculated by looking at your assessable income and capital and deducting a government-set allowance (the minimum income guarantee) for everyday living costs.
+The 'minimum income guarantee' is an allowance given in the assessment to cover the costs of everyday living.
+This allowance is taken from government guidance and will depend on your age, disability and family circumstances.
+We will then look at your share of any housing costs (mortgage, rent and council tax net of any related benefits).

 What if I disagree with the amount you ask me to pay?